-Coleman Hughes is a fellow at the Manhattan Institute and a contributing editor at City Journal, where his writing focuses on race, public policy, and applied ethics.
+Coleman Hughes is a writer, podcaster and opinion columnist who specialises in issues related to race, public policy and applied ethics.
 Coleman’s writing has been featured in the New York Times, the Wall Street Journal, National Review, Quillette, The City Journal and The Spectator.
-He has appeared on many podcasts, including The Rubin Report, Making Sense with Sam Harris, and The Glenn Show.
+He has appeared on many TV shows and podcasts, including Real Time with Bill Maher, Making Sense with Sam Harris, and The Jordan B. Peterson Podcast.

 In June 2019, he testified before the U.S. Congress.
 Born and raised in northern New Jersey, Coleman briefly attended the Juilliard School to study jazz trombone before dropping out to pursue a career as an independent jazz/hip-hop artist.
 Shortly thereafter, Coleman discovered a passion for applied ethics and public policy at Columbia University, where he graduated with a B.A. in philosophy.

-Join Coleman Hughes, for his brand new podcast, Conversations With Coleman.
-This is an honest conversation—with the sharpest minds— on some of the most vexing issues regarding race and culture in the West.
+Join Coleman Hughes, for his podcast, Conversations With Coleman.
+This is an honest conversation—with the sharpest minds— on some of the most difficult issues regarding race and culture in the West.

 Contact us about any queries, registration issues or any comments.